cceckman/startup-showdown/writeup/1-hello-bench.md

 ## Peeking at system calls

-We have a lots of tools we can use to look at system calls!
+There's a few ways to look at system calls.
 For some things we might use a debugger like `gdb` or `lldb`, but there's also `strace` and `perf`.